Retirement, Insurance, Education, Medical Benefits

 Basic Term Life Insurance

-The College offers eligible employees a basic term life insurance policy through Principal.
+The College offers eligible employees a basic term life insurance policy through MetLife.
 Eligible employees are enrolled on the first of the month nearest their date of hire.
 The basic term life insurance policy provides a benefit amount of 100% of the annual base salary.
 The basic Accidental Death & Dismemberment (AD&D) insurance provides a benefit amount of 100% of the annual base salary.
 The College pays the entire cost of the monthly premium of this policy.

 Group Total Disability Plan

-The College offers all eligible employees a long-term disability program through Principal.
+The College offers all eligible employees a long-term disability program through MetLife.
 Employees who are eligible to participate are enrolled on the first of the month nearest their date of hire.
 The plan provides income to employees who become disabled after the 90-day waiting period.
 The College pays the entire cost of the monthly premium of the basic plan.

 Health Insurance for Current Employees